Men's Health

 Enter the quiet hero of our story: multiparametric magnetic resonance imaging (MRI).

-Picture this: your PSA blood test comes back with a raised PSA level.
+Picture this: your PSA blood test comes back with a raised or rising PSA level.
 Your heart sinks.
 But instead of rushing to biopsy, your doctor suggests imaging tests—specifically an MRI first.
 This isn't just any scan—it's like switching from a grainy black-and-white TV to 4K ultra-HD.

 The results are staggering.
-MRI can rule out significant cancer with 80-90% accuracy.
+MRI can rule out significant cancer with 90% accuracy.
 In groundbreaking trials, adding MRI before biopsy cut unnecessary prostate cancer diagnosis in half.
 That means fewer men diagnosed with harmless, slow growing cancers that would never have caused problems.
 Fewer men facing cancer treatment they don't need.
 Fewer lives disrupted by overdiagnosis.

 When Biopsy Gets Smart